Are you looking for the ultimate 4 days in Paris itinerary?

 Eiffel Tower Views: Hotel Relais Bosquet Check Rates: Booking.com

-Since you are so close to the Eiffel Tower, the next thing to do in Paris is to explore the banks of the Seine River.
-There are long and lovely promenades to walk and people-watching is a fun thing to do.
+The next thing to do in Paris is to explore the banks of the Seine River since it is right next to the Eiffel Tower.
+There are long and lovely promenades to walk and people watch.

-Another way to explore the River Seine, and learn more about the lovely city of Paris during your 4 days in Paris, is to take a Seine River Cruise.
-A narrated cruise is like having your own personal tour guide, for a fraction of the cost.
+Another way to explore the river and learn about the lovely city is to take a Seine River cruise.
+A narrated cruise is like having a personal tour guide for Paris.

-The floor-to-ceiling glass windows provided ample views for me to oooh and ahhh as we passed many major landmarks.
+There usually are floor-to-ceiling glass windows that provide ample views to oooh and you pass the many major landmarks.

-Most of the passengers chose to sit outside on the top level of the boat to have the best, unobstructed views for their picture taking.
+Most passengers choose to sit outside on the top level of the boat to have the best, unobstructed views f

-Stop 3: End Your Day At The Rue Cler Marketrue cl
+Stop 3: End Your Day at the Rue Cler Market

 The best part about the Rue Cler market is that it isn’t overrun by tourists so you will get a glimpse into the Parisian local life.

-The Rue Cler market, visiting the Eiffel Tower, and Seine Riverboat ride offer plenty to keep you busy on your first of four days in Paris!
+The Rue Cler Market, visiting the Eiffel Tower, and the Seine riverboat ride offer plenty to keep you busy on your first day in Paris!

 Where To Stay Near Rue Cler:

-Day 2: Visit the World-Renowned Louvre Art Museum And The Seine At Sunset
+Day 2: Visit the Louvre Art Museum and Wander the Streets

-No trip to Paris would be complete without visiting the famous Louvre Art Museum located within the Louvre Palace, to view its most precious paintings and artifacts.
-Start your second day in Paris off by visiting this famous art museum.
+No trip to Paris would be complete without visiting the famous Louvre Art Museum a historic palace.
+Come view its most precious paintings and artifacts.

-In 2017 the Louvre was the most visited art museum in the world.
+The Louvre is one of the most visited art museums in the world.
 You will most likely enter the museum through its main entrance, the Louvre Pyramid, one of Paris’ major landmarks.

 Best Hotels Near The Louvre: